ekalinak/redmine-home/docs/Omnibox.md

 project-name [issues|repository|wiki|...]
 ```

+**Tip:** *You can access to various parts of the project also by selecting desired project by arrow keys and then hit [space] button.
+By this, omnibox will suggest you direct links to selected project parts.*

 ### Access directly to issue
 After omnibox is activated, you can write directly ***"issue"*** _( no project name, just type "issue" )_, then add space and then number of task/issue in Redmine.
 When you hit the enter key, you will be redirected directly to that issue.